-Author Notes: There was a tiny shop called The Women’s Exchange near my elementary school, where church-y ladies sold handcrafted doodads.
-We often stopped in for their homemade cookies – the most delicious was simply called “Cereal Cookies.”
-Years later I tried to replicate them, never quite getting it.
-I finally came across a recipe that ‘read’ similarly and after several adjustments, produced a pretty good facsimile of my childhood favorite, or more importantly, my memory of it.
+Near my elementary school, there was a tiny shop named The Women’s Exchange, where church-y ladies sold handcrafted doodads and homemade treats.
+We often stopped in for their cookies – the best were called, in characteristic no-nonsense fashion, Cereal Cookies.
+Years later I tried to replicate them, never quite getting it right.
+Eventually I came up with a pretty good facsimile of my childhood favorite, or more importantly, my memory of it.

 Delicate, crunchy, buttery and caramel-y, they're more like a confection than a traditional thick & chewy oatmeal cookie.
 They're my son's favorite too, so around the holidays I usually make a few batches on demand. —amysarah

 about 30 cookies

 unsalted butter at room temp.

 light brown sugar

 salt (slightly heaping)

 flour (1/4 cup + 1 tablespoon)

 old-fashioned (not instant) oatmeal